Korey Smith

 Korey Alexander Sheridan Smith (born 31 January 1991) is an English professional footballer who plays as a midfielder for Cambridge United.

 Smith started his career at Norwich City, making his senior debut in April 2009, he had loan spells at Barnsley, Yeovil Town and Oldham Athletic, he would join Oldham permanently in June 2013.
 A year later, Oldham would sell Smith to Bristol City for an undisclosed fee, where he would make 196 appearances in six years and in his first season at the club would win the League One title.
 Smith joined Swansea City in August 2020, where he would spend two years, before he joined Derby County where in his second and final season for the club would help the club gain promotion to the Championship.

 Early life

 Smith was "discovered plying his trade on the Sunday league park pitches".
-He became the captain of Norwich City Academy, and led them on a run in the FA Youth Cup.
-He has two younger sisters, Harriet and Alice.
+He became the captain of Norwich City Academy.
+He has two younger sisters.
 He is of Jamaican descent.